+On 29 January 2021, following shareholder approval, 9,000,000 director performance rights were granted for nil consideration.
+The performance rights were to vest upon achieving the following milestones over three years from issue.
 The fair value of performance rights granted under is recognised as an expense over the period from grant to vesting date, unless the performance rights fail to vest due to not meeting service or non-market performance conditions.
 The performance rights were cancelled on 27 January 2023.
-The amount recognised as part of employee benefits expense during the year was \$51,604 (2022: \$85,960).
+The amount recognised as part of employee benefits expense during the year was Nil (2023: \$51,604).